Rktim/YuOtube_Transcriptor/README.md

 ---

 ## 📝 License
-This project is licensed under the MIT License — use it, fork it, build on it.
+This project is licensed under the MIT  [LICENSE](LICENSE) — use it, fork it, build on it.
 Copyright (c) 2024 Raktim

 ---